 A Wonderful, Active Lifestyle

-At Emeritus at Wayne, our residents enjoy a full range of physical, social, intellectual, and spiritual activities.
+At Brookdale Wayne, our residents enjoy a full range of physical, social, intellectual, and spiritual activities.
 We gather activity requests from our residents at our monthly activity planning meeting.
 Residents enjoy Wii games, staying connected to family and friends through our onsite computer labs, enjoying live entertainment and participating in volunteer programs.
 Religious services are conducted on a weekly basis.
 Choices are advertised in the monthly calendar and weekly schedule.

 Our retirement community also provides a welcoming environment for friends and family to come visit their loved ones.
 We offer various clubs, parties, socials, hobbies and game groups.
 In addition, we offer exercise programs, cultural enrichment, and various off-site excursions to add to an exciting and active lifestyle.